The Hyphen Is Disappearing, But We Still Need It

 It still has many uses, but most of all, it helps avoid confusion and misunderstandings.

-Why is the hyphen disappearing?
+Why is hyphen use fading?

 When it comes to punctuation, the correct use of the hyphen is one of the most confusing points.